bsbanotto/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

-This is a non-empty README file for 0x00.
-Python - Hello, World
+This is a non-empty readme.
+I'll do better later.

-I will fill this in with better information later